10 Best iOS Emulator for Mac (Free & Paid) in 2026

 Rating: 4.5/5 | Developer Focused | Enterprise Features

-Smartface is a hybrid mobile development platform that doubles as a powerful iOS emulator for Mac, enabling rapid prototyping, debugging, and testing of iOS apps alongside Android.
+Smartface is a hybrid mobile development platform that doubles as a powerful iOS emulator for Mac, enabling rapid prototyping, debugging, and testing of iOS apps alongside Android emulator.

 With its dual-mode architecture—native desktop client and cloud-based emulator—it empowers teams to streamline cross-platform workflows.